Ender-thePlayer/Brobotel-Bot/README.md

+# NOTICE: No longer works as this project hasn't been updated since november 2021 because I no longer have interest in it!

-# Brobotel-The-Bot-PY
+# Welcome to Brobotel!
 This bot was made initially for fun but now is a good tool and a simple helper for your server.

-Instructions on how to use the code are coming soon!